Marino Tartaglia: Biography

 He spent a brief time as a volunteer on the Salonika front, but quickly returned to Rome where he worked an assistant to Ivan Meštrović, then returned to Florence where he got to know the Futurist artists Carlo Carrà, Giorgio de Chirico and others.

 Following the war, he spent time in Split (1918–1921), then travelled to Vienna, Belgrade, and Paris.
 Returning to Zagreb in 1931, at the request of Vladimir Becić, Tartaglia started work as a trainee teacher at the Academy of Fine Arts, becoming a lecturer in 1940, associate professor in 1944, and full professor in 1947.
 He trained several generations of Croatian painters.

-From 1948 he was a full member of the Croatian Academy of Sciences and Arts.
+From 1948, he was a full member of the Croatian Academy of Sciences and Arts.
 In 1964, he received the Vladimir Nazor Award for Lifetime Achievement in the arts.
 In 1975, he held a retrospective exhibition at the Art Pavilion in Zagreb.

-Marino Tartaglia died 21 April 1984 in Zagreb.
+Marino Tartaglia died on 21 April 1984 in Zagreb.

 Legacy

-In his early works, Tartaglia showed the influence of Cézanne and the post-Impressionists, while later works the flat colourful masses become almost completely abstract – verging on figurative.
-Tartaglia was especially impressive in his series of self-portraits which showed signs of expressionism from 1917, and were completely abstract by the 1960s.
+In his early works, Tartaglia showed the influence of Cézanne and the post-Impressionists, while in his later works the flat colourful masses become almost completely abstract – verging on figurative.
+Tartaglia was especially impressive in his series of self-portraits, which showed signs of expressionism from 1917, and were completely abstract by the 1960s.
 His work was spontaneous, with a connection to primitive art, such as that of ancient cave paintings.